stvogt/kudi/README.md

 ### Overview
 Kudi is a tool that allows effortless extraction of chemically relevant data along a reaction path of a chemical reaction.
 It is build in python 3 and its straightforward structure makes userfriendly and allows for effortless implementation of new capabilities, and extension to any quantum chemistry package.
-At the moment kudi can be used in conjunction with Orca4.0 and Gaussian09
+Currently Kudi can be used in conjunction with Orca4.0 and Gaussian09

 ### Install Kudi
 1. Requirements

-To run a kudi script you need to have an instalation of numpy, scipy and matplotlib in your python 3 distribiution.
+To run a kudi script you need numpy, scipy and matplotlib in your python 3 distribiution.
+The tutorials are made for jupyter-notebook.

-1. As standalone python package
+2. As standalone python package

 Clone the repostitory using git and add the "kudi' folder to your PYTHONPATH or copy the folder to an existing PYTHONPATH.

-2. Using conda
+3. Using conda

 Coming soon.